amirahnasihah/backend-development/07-nodejs-and-sql/sequelize-basic/sequelize.md

   try{
     // .authenticate() function to test if the connection is OK await db.authenticate();
-    await db.sync();
+    // .sync() method to create or update database tables based on your defined models await db.sync();
     console.log('Connection has been established successfully.');
   }